Venkata-Bhargavi/VenkataBhargavi-Sikhakolli-002724793/README.md

 ### How to run?

-- Clone the repository using `git clone URL`.
+- Clone the repository using `git clone https://github.com/Venkata-Bhargavi/VenkataBhargavi-Sikhakolli-002724793.git`.
 - Pull from main branch for updated project.

 ### Contact